-You can also use the XModem transfer option in ExtraPutty as shown here.
-Use the Xmodem option, not the Xmodem 1K option.
+If you use the XModem transfer option in ExtraPutty as shown here, use the Xmodem option, not the Xmodem 1K option.

 Flex Radio CW Zombie Mode

 Occasionally the Flex radio exhibits an odd problem when keying over the network.
 The radio can go into what I call CW zombie mode.
 This happens occasionally when connecting and disconnecting multiple clients to the radio that send remote keying commands (at least I think that's what causes it).